S-Sharma007/Ultranav-architecture-repo/Terraform/README.md

 > Keep backend state locking enabled to avoid concurrent apply conflicts.

-## Working With PRs and Conflict Resolution this is just doing write nwo to resove the conflict error.
+## Working With PRs and Conflict Resolution this is just doing write nwo to resove the conflict the resloving the error.

 - Open a unique branch per pull request.
 To duplicate an existing branch for a second PR, create a new branch from the same commit (e.g., `git checkout -b feature-pr-2 origin/feature-pr-1`) and push it separately.
 - When Git reports merge conflicts, run `git merge origin/main`, edit the conflicting files to remove the `<<<<<<<` markers, stage (`git add`) and continue the merge (`git merge --continue`).